svobik7/next-roots/README.md

 > NOTE: There is predefined home page shortcut `/` in roots package.
 So you do not need to use `home` if you don't want to.

-The same options work for link alias plus dynamic params can be explicitly pushed:
+The same options work for link alias.
+Plus dynamic params can be explicitly pushed:

 ```ts
 // same options as for link.href() plus: